Milwaukee Bucks' Standings

-The NBA moves quickly and it can be easy to lose track of the Bucks.
-This standings table lays out the overall NBA standings plus where Milwaukee sits.
-Relevant data like points for and against are shown and you can use the tabs to separate home and road games.
+The NBA moves quickly, and it can be easy to lose track of the Bucks.
+This standings table lays out the overall NBA standings plus what the Milwaukee Bucks championship odds will look like.
+Relevant data like points for and against are shown, and you can use the tabs to separate home and road games.

 Even following Abdul-Jabbar and fellow Hall of Famer Oscar Robertson's departures, Milwaukee managed to stay relevant as a franchise and enjoyed winning seasons from 1979-80 to 1990-91.
 They appeared in multiple conference finals though never quite got to the championship form they had.

 After a dark period in the '90s where the franchise would flounder, Milwaukee finally returned to the NBA playoffs in the lockout-shortened 1999 NBA season.
 This was the short-lived but fruitful Ray Allen era.